Another Step Toward Public Engagement in Ulster County Zero Waste Planning

 The Kingston Planning Board has formally weighed in on the Governor’s proposed changes to the State Environmental Quality Review Act (SEQR), warning that, as written, the changes could undermine thoughtful, responsible development in Kingston.
 Their letter adds to a growing and aligned chorus that includes the Kingston Common Council and the Kingston Conservation Advisory Council (CAC).

 What makes the Planning Board’s perspective especially important is its daily, hands-on review of development proposals in Kingston, giving it a grounded understanding of how projects affect neighborhoods, infrastructure, and the environment.
-Because of that experience, their concerns deserve close attention in Kingston and across the state—particularly from other local legislative and advisory bodies that may not yet be fully engaged with the issue.
+Because of that experience, their concerns deserve close attention in Kingston and across the state—particularly from other local legislative and advisory bodies that may not be fully engaged with the issue – yet.

-The result is a growing disconnect between Kingston’s local legislative and advisory bodies—those closest to the day-to-day impacts of development—and the political posturing at both the local and state executive level, reflecting a broader pattern of “I know best” policymaking that sidelines everyone except well-resourced developers.
+The result is a growing disconnect between Kingston’s local legislative and advisory bodies and the political posturing at both the local and state executive level, reflecting a broader pattern of “I know best” policymaking that sidelines everyone except well-resourced developers.

 If the Governor’s proposal were advanced through a fully public, transparent process, it would face far greater scrutiny on its merits.
 Instead, embedding these changes in the budget limits debate, restricts public participation, and effectively puts a thumb on the scale of a decision with long-term consequences for communities across the state.